 Tactical Apprehension & Confrontation (TAC) Team

 Lt.
-Troy Woodwyk oversees the Sheriff’s 30 member Tactical Apprehension and Confrontation Team (TAC Team).
+Troy Woodwyk oversees the Sheriff’s 30-member Tactical Apprehension and Confrontation Team (TAC Team).

 Recognizing presence of a highly trained, highly skilled police tactical unit has been shown to substantially reduce the risk of injury or loss of life to citizens, police officers and suspects; and recognizing that a well-managed “team” response to critical incidents usually results in successful resolution of critical incidents, it is the intent of the Kent County Sheriff Department Tactical Apprehension and Confrontation (TAC) Team to provide a highly trained and skilled tactical team as a resource for the Kent County Sheriff Department in the handling of critical incident.

 Team members have specific duties.
 Thirteen of the team members are assigned to the entry team, responsible for entries into locations to apprehend suspects or rescue hostages.
 Ten team members are assigned to a perimeter unit which includes four highly trained marksmen.
 They are responsible for securing perimeters at a scene and relaying vital information to other team members as well as a command post.
-Seven team members are assigned to the hostage negotiation team and are responsible for communicating with suspects in an attempt to stabilize a dangerous situation and convince a suspect to surrender peacefully.
+Seven team members are assigned to the hostage negotiation team and are responsible for communicating with suspects to stabilize a dangerous situation and convince a suspect to surrender peacefully.

-In April, members of the Kent County Sheriff’s Department TAC team competed in the annual tactical shooting competition hosted by the West Michigan Tactical Officers Association.
+In April, members of the Kent County Sheriff’s Department TAC team competed in the annual tactical shooting competition and training hosted by the West Michigan Tactical Officers Association.
 The competition consisted of five individual stages of fire that stressed different shooting skills including shooting on the move, precision fire, support hand shooting, and positional shooting.
 All stages were completed with two officers shooting the stage as a coordinated team.
-Over 60 SWAT officers from around the state participated in the shoot.
-Several KSCD teams received awards after the scores were finalized.
+Over 80 SWAT officers from around the state participated in the shoot.
+Several KSCD teams finished in the top 15 after the scores were finalized.
 Our Team placed 2nd in the overall team competition.

-Tactical Team Responses for 2016
+Tactical Team Responses for 2017